-Qualified Opportunity Zones were created by Congress in the 2017 Tax Cuts and Jobs Act to stimulate investment in low-income communities.
+Qualified Opportunity Zones were created by the 2017 Tax Cuts and Jobs Act to stimulate investment in low-income communities.
 They are designated census tracts that exist in all 50 states (as well as the entire island of Puerto Rico).
 A map of the designated Opportunity Zones can be found here: https://eig.org/opportunityzones.

 2. What is a Qualified Opportunity Fund?

 A Qualified Opportunity Fund is the investment vehicle through which an investment in a Qualified Opportunity Zone is made.
 You cannot directly invest in a Qualified Opportunity Zone.
 Investments must be made through a Qualified Opportunity Fund, which can be organized as a corporation or partnership.
 The Qualified Opportunity Fund will then make the investment in applicable Qualified Opportunity Zone investments.